Art-of-WiFi/UniFi-API-browser/README.md

 ## Unifi API browser
 This tool is for browsing data that is exposed through Ubiquiti's Unifi Controller API, written in PHP, JavaScript and the [Bootstrap] (http://getbootstrap.com/) CSS framework.
 Please keep the following in mind:
 - not all data collections/API endpoints are supported (yet), see the list below of currently supported data collections/API endpoints
-- currently only supports versions 4.x.x of the Unifi Controller software
+- currently supports versions 4.x.x of the Unifi Controller software and higher (5.0.1.alpha has been confirmed to work)
 - there is still work to be done to add/improve functionality and usability of this tool so suggestions/comments are welcome.
-Please use the github issue list or the Ubiquiti Community forums (https://community.ubnt.com/t5/UniFi-Wireless/Unifi-API-browser-tool-released/m-p/1392651) for this.
+Please use the github issue list or the Ubiquiti Community forums (https://community.ubnt.com/t5/UniFi-Wireless/Unifi-API-browser-tool-released/m-p/1392651) to share your ideas.
 - please read the Security Notice below before installing this tool!

 If you'd like to buy me a beer, please use the donate button below.
 All donations go to the project maintainer (primarily for the procurement of liquid refreshments) :satisfied: